 First of all decide if your side-project is something that you want to make a career or if you want to keep it as a hobby.
 A lot of these are better left as side-projects.
 For many people work-life balance is a continuous, well, balancing act and you just need to make sure that you actually make the time for the things you enjoy.

-However, if you think your hobby is transferrable to the workplace, ask your manager if you can combine your own projects with work.
+However, if you think your hobby is transferable to the workplace, ask your manager if you can combine your own projects with work.
 You should prepare yourself with a business case, including at least three reasons why this will benefit the business, before you have the conversation!

 And finally… the one you should really listen to: